-Office Help is requested by a non-profit, from clerical, phone line and someone to work directly with donations.
-Wonderful volunteer opportunity with a flexible schedule based upon volunteer’s availability.
+Office Help is requested by a non-profit, for clerical and phone operations, as well as someone to work directly with donations.
+Flexible schedule based upon volunteer’s availability.

 Clothing Sorters needed to sort donations, mostly clothing and misc household items.
 Schedule is flexible.

 Song Leader/Piano Player to lead sing-along to nostalgic music from our past in a long-term care facility, twice monthly (determined by volunteer’s schedule) from 5:30 – 6:30 p.m.

 Docents for Art Exhibits to provide basic information about art work and answer questions of visitors.
 Training is provided.
 Day and time is as arranged.